-The Kettlebell Turkish Get-ups are very useful for developing your solid movement foundation as they tend to focus on your small stabilizing muscles.
-It is also a great Kettlebell exercise for people with weak cores, poor mobility or weak stabilizing muscles.
+The Kettlebell Turkish Get Up are very useful for developing your solid movement foundation as they tend to focus on your small stabilizing muscles.
+It is also a great Kettlebell exercise for people with weak a core, poor mobility or weak stabilizing muscles.
 Not only does it reveal your problems, but it also helps you develop a functional core, serves as a safeguard against back pain and improves your posture.
 Turkish Get-up is very good for those at the beginner level as well as those at the intermediate level.

 Kettlebell Turkish Get-up Sizes For Women